Positron3D/Positron/Printed Parts/README.md

-ABS or ASA is the recommended filament for most parts, PLA and PETG can be used for many accent pieces.
+ABS or ASA is the recommended filament for most parts, PLA and PETG can be used for many accent pieces, but please only do so at your own discretion.

 # FILE NAME KEY:
 `Part Name - Quantity - Recommended Color - Notes`